nikomatsakis/rfcs/text/0000-contingency-plan.md

 **Should we add a mechanism for "escaping" keywords?"** We may need a mechanism for escaping keywords in the future.
 Imagine you have a public function named `foo`, and we add a keyword `foo`.
-Now, if you opt in to the newer version of Rust, your function declarative is
+Now, if you opt in to the newer version of Rust, your function declaration is
 illegal: but if you rename the function `foo`, you are making a breaking change, which you may not wish to do.
 If we had an escaping mechanism, you would probably still want to deprecate `foo` in favor